 Ben Barsotti Scott

 I’m a writer and landscape architect based in New York City.
-I also curate exhibitions, primarily through a collaborative project called Bad Little Brother.
-And I’m a student of historical geography, currently researching a series of civilian-led blockades of US Navy terminals in the final years of the Vietnam War.
+I’m also a student of historical geography, currently researching a series of civilian-led blockades of US Navy terminals in the final years of the US war in Vietnam.

-Occasionally, I’m also a teacher and critic at schools of art and architecture: see the syllabus for my 2022 undergraduate course on contemporary architectural criticism here.
-Even more occasionally, I write for architecture and urban geography publications like the the New York Review of Architecture, Critical Planning Journal, and Journal of Landscape Architecture.
+Even more occasionally, I write for architecture and geography publications like the the New York Review of Architecture, Critical Planning Journal, and Journal of Landscape Architecture.

 You can see my full CV here and you can contact me here.